Konnor (wrestler): Impact Wrestling / Total Nonstop Action Wrestling (2022–2024)

 On the February 10, 2022 episode of Impact!, Konnor, under the ring name Big Kon, would make his Impact Wrestling debut, where he was defeated by Josh Alexander.

 On November 3, 2022 edition of Impact, Konnor returned to Impact Wrestling joining Violent by Design, which would later be renamed to The Design.

 On the February 1, 2024 edition of Impact!, Kon ended his partnership with Deaner, declaring that The Design is dead.
 Later that night, following a match between PCO and Deaner, Kon would attack both men, further signaling the end of The Design and beginning a feud with PCO.
 Following weeks of attacks against each other, a match between Kon and PCO was made for No Surrender.
 At the event, Kon lost to PCO by disqualification.
 At Sacrifice, Kon lost to PCO in a No Disqualification match.
 At Under Siege, Kon and Steph De Lander lost to PCO and Jordynne Grace in a Intergender tag team match.

 On the August 22, 2024 edition of Impact!, Kon, Madman Fulton and Steph De Lander lost to PCO, Rhino and Xia Brookside in Kon's last match for the company.

 In January 2025, Big Kon was no longer on the TNA roster page after his contract ended at the beginning of the year.

 Personal life

 Parmeter began dating fellow professional wrestler Kristin Eubanks better known as Krissy Vaine in 2006.
-In an interview in October 2007, Parmeter announced the two were engaged.
+In an interview in October 2007, Parmeter announced the two were engaged Their marriage ended in a split in 2024; he has since remarried.
 In September 2017, the couple had their first child, a boy, named Elijah.